kra-mo/hyperplane/README.md

 If you want to test without risking data loss, please set the `$HYPHOME` environment variable to point to somewhere inside `~/.var/app/hu.kramo.Hyperplane.Devel/` and remove the app's `--filesystem=host` access.

 You can download the latest beta from the [Releases page](https://github.com/kra-mo/hyperplane/releases) or the latest in-development version from [here](https://nightly.link/kra-mo/hyperplane/workflows/ci/main/hu.kramo.Hyperplane.Devel-x86_64.zip).

+You will need the [GNOME Nightly](https://nightly.gnome.org/) runtime installed to be able to test the app.

 Please report any and all issues you find!